myobie/dot-files/README.md

 #### Related

-* I use Menlo as my typeface.
+* I use SF Mono as my typeface.
 There still is no better programmer font and it’s already installed.
 (It’s important to me that the * is in the middle and not superscript.)

 ## bash